jasminemoeller/docker-ampache-base/README.md

 # Ampache Music Server

-Private fork of [jgoerzen/ampache](https://salsa.debian.org/jgoerzen/docker-ampache-base) that tries to stay up to date with with the current
+Private fork of [jgoerzen/ampache](https://salsa.debian.org/jgoerzen/docker-ampache-base) that tries to stay up to date with with the current ampache version.

 This image provides the Ampache server, with full support for transcoding on the fly.